ttntm/ttntm/src/pages/games.md

 ### Freelancer

 Probably the best "space sim RPG" I ever played.
-Good story, an open world that felt alive and pretty cool ship you could fly around in.
+Good story, an open world that felt alive and pretty cool ships you could fly around in.
 I played many other games that looked similar since then, but none ever came close.

 ### Gothic